 Do not modify the amount of vegetables to acid and tomatoes because it may raise the pH to a level that is unsafe for preservation.

-Your homemade hot salsa generally has a shelf life of a year.
+Otherwise, your homemade hot salsa generally has a shelf life of a year.
 Enjoy your creation throughout the months, or gift it to family and friends.